ovh/docs/pages/platform/kubernetes-k8s/installing-kyverno/guide.en-sg.md

 Previously in this guide we show you how to install the `kyverno` CLI.
 With this CLI you can [apply](https://kyverno.io/docs/kyverno-cli/#apply), [test](https://kyverno.io/docs/kyverno-cli/#test) and [validate](https://kyverno.io/docs/kyverno-cli/#validate) policies.

-In this tutorial we want to show you that the CLI is perfect for a usage on your local machine (for dev/test usages) and in your CI/CD pipelines in order to test & validate the policies you want to deploy in production are correct.
+In this tutorial we want to show you that the CLI is perfect for a usage on your local machine (for dev/test usages) and in your CI/CD pipelines in order to test and validate the policies you want to deploy in production are correct.

 You can for example check if policies we created are validated with the `kyverno validate` command: